Education in Haiti

 Upper secondary: Up to age 18, includes vocational and academic tracks

-In theory, education is free and compulsory until age 15.
+According to the Haitian constitution, education is free and compulsory until age 15.
 But in practice, many families face fees and costs that make school hard to access — especially in rural areas.

 “Did you know?
 In many rural communities, primary school might be the only level available nearby, and some children have to walk hours to attend.”